Recently, I noticed a few blog posts that compare Shopify Vs Wix or whatever. TL;DR — it’s not a comparison.

 This isn’t to say Wix is terrible or that Shopify isn’t right for you.
 These are two different platforms for absolutely two different use cases and target audiences.
-Also, if you think about it all from a marketing standpoint, Wix renders itself completely useless.

 Both Wix and Shopify are fantastic tools and both of them are run by companies that are healthy and profitable.

 However, comparing them is like comparing a surgical grade scalpel (Wix) with a precision earth moving equipment (Shopify).

 The scalpel has work cut out for it and so does the earth moving equipment — each built for very precise but completely different reasons.

 Wix is an extremely easy to use DIY website builder helping millions of small business owners to get up and running with a website.
 Of course, professionals and freelancers can also create their websites and individuals can create their personal websites too.